German night fighter direction vessel Togo: As commerce raider Coronel

 In late 1942, Togo was converted into an auxiliary cruiser.
 As part of this conversion she was renamed (Handels-Stör-Kreuzer, HSK) Coronel, she was known to the Kriegsmarine as HSK 10, and designated Schiff 14.
 To the Royal Navy, she was Raider K. She was named after the Battle of Coronel, Admiral Maximilian von Spee's victory over a British cruiser flotilla off the coast of Chile in November 1914.

 Converted at the Wilton-Fijenoord shipyards in Rotterdam and the Stettiner Oderwerke yard at Stettin, she was recommissioned in December 1942.
 Her armament consisted of six TK15 15 cm guns, six 4 cm AA-guns, four 2 cm machine guns in twin mounts, and a few 2 cm guns in single mounts.

 She was also designed to carry three aircraft, but these were never installed.

 She was commanded by Kapitän zur See Ernst-Ludwig Thienemann, and carried a crew of 16 officers and 331 men.

 Relying on the element of surprise, Schiff 14 Coronel departed from Norway on 31 January 1943 with a large escort of minelayers and patrol boats and attempted to break out into the Atlantic through the English Channel.
 However, her presence was already known to the British through ULTRA decrypts.
 Coronel was hampered by storms and minefields, and twice ran aground on sandbanks.
-Coronel moved on by stages to Sylt, Dunkirk and Calais and on 10 February successfully ran the gauntlet of the coastal artillery at Dover.
+Coronel moved on by stages to Sylt, Dunkirk and Calais and on 10 February ran the gauntlet of the coastal artillery at Dover.
 She then came under repeated air attack, and having suffered bomb damage, was forced to put into Boulogne.
 As the damage was too severe to be repaired in an occupied French port, she was forced to return to Kiel, arriving there on 2 March 1943.

 As it was the custom for German commerce raiders to be named by their captains after reaching the open sea, her failure to clear the Channel meant that she was not formally designated as the Hilfskreuzer Coronel but instead remained as Togo for the remainder of the war.